-Condition B - Stormwater runoff from land development activities disturbing five (5) or more
+Condition B - Stormwater runoff from land development activities disturbing five (5) or more acres.

-Condition C - Stornwater runoff from land development activity disturbing between one (1) and five (5) acres of land during the course of the project, exclusive of the construction of single family residences and construction activities at agricultural properties.
+Condition C - Stormwater runoff from land development activity disturbing between one (1) and five (5) acres of land during the course of the project, exclusive of the construction of single family residences and construction activities at agricultural properties.

-- SWPPP Requirements for Condition A, B and C: 2,2,3 - All information in Section 2.2 .1 of this local law - Description of each post-construction stormwater management practice; - Site map/construction drawing(s) showing the specific location(s) and size(s) of each post-construction stormwater management practice; - Hydrologic and hydraulic analysis for all structural components of the stormwater management system for the applicable design storms 4. - Comparison of post-development stormwater runoff conditions with pre-development conditions Ś
+- 2.2.3 SWPPP Requirements for Condition A, B and C: - 1.
+All information in Section 2.2 .1 of this local law - 2.
+Description of each post-construction stormwater management practice; - Site map/construction drawing(s) showing the specific location(s) and size(s) of each post-construction stormwater management practice; - 4.
+Hydrologic and hydraulic analysis for all structural components of the stormwater management system for the applicable design storms - Comparison of post-development stormwater runoff conditions with pre-development conditions